Editor's note: This story is part of Southwest Michigan Second Wave's On the Ground Battle Creek series.

 The funds in TRAIN are “great,” he says, “but collaboration and a commitment is a huge thing.
 You can say it all day, but if you’re not doing that, it’s pointless.
 Dedication to that commitment has to be a part of it.”

-The end goal for BCU with TRAIN is a long-term economic benefit that won’t happen without a focus on diversity, equity, and inclusion, Sobieralski says.
+The end goal for BCU with TRAIN is a long-term economic benefit, which won’t happen without a focus on diversity, equity, and inclusion, Sobieralski says.
 In June, BCU published a letter that speaks to its commitment to Equity, Inclusion and Policy Change

 “We’re definitely making diversity, equity, and inclusion the fabric of this program,” he says.
 “We made that commitment back in June with that statement.
 Part of the commitment to the community in that program is looking at policies and doing what we can to look at things differently.